mpek29/MailSpreader/README.md

 ```bash
 mail-spreader metadata-json-to-email-json-auto metadata.json -o emails.json
 ```
+> Searches each company's metadata for contact email addresses and saves the results to the specified JSON file automatically.

+**Important:** Websites (and Chrome) may present CAPTCHAs during the process.
+When a CAPTCHA appears, solve it in the browser and then press Enter in the terminal to continue the email search.

 ### Extract emails manually with operator assistance

 ```bash
 mail-spreader metadata-json-to-email-json-manual metadata.json -o emails.json
 ```
+> Same thing as before but manually.

 ### Generate business summaries

 ```bash
 mail-spreader metadata-json-to-summaries-json config.yaml metadata.json -o summaries.json
 ```
+> Generates a concise, human-readable summary of each company's "About" section using a small LLM — ideal for including in outreach emails.

 ### Translate summaries from English to French